About qub

 What you can do with it

 Predictions.
 Call an outcome before it happens.
 Earnings, elections, sports, market moves.
-When the dust settles, you have a timestamp nobody can argue with.
+When the result is in, you have a timestamp nobody can argue with.

 Letters to your future self.
 Write to where you want to be in a year.
 Five years.
 Ten.
 The reveal lands when you do.